-We have recently completed work on the interpretation design for Bolsover Castle, for Leach.
+Bivouac designed the graphic interpretation for Bolsover Castle (project led by Leach).
 The Castle, owned by English Heritage, sits on top of a hill in Derbyshire and boasts panoramic views of the surrounding countryside.

 Created by Cavalier playboy, William Cavendish, the Castle was used for entertainment and partying, and was designed to reflect William’s unique artistic tastes and love of life (and women!).